NMAT vs MAH-CETAnisha Mukhija

-About Calendars, you must know the leap year calculations and general rule about days recognition like “divisibility by 7”.
+About Calendars, you must know the leap year calculations and general rules about days recognition like “divisibility by 7”.

-Eg: Yesterday was 4 Jan 2012 which was Tuesday so what day will be on 26 Jan 2012 so the difference between 26 and 4 is 22 so divide it by 7 so the remainder is 1 so add 1 in 4 so its Wednesday.
+Eg: Yesterday was 4 Jan 2012 which was Tuesday so what day will be on 26 Jan 2012 the difference between 26 and 4 is 22 so divide it by 7 so the remainder is 1 so add 1 in 4 so it’s Wednesday.

 Venn – Diagrams

-Formulas like: n(AuB) and n(AuBuc) is sufficient to solve the problems.
+Formulas like: n(AuB) and n(AuBuc) are sufficient to solve the problems.

 You must make your calculation part very strong.
 Use approximate values where there is a big difference in numbers.
 Make your percentage logic strong as there are a number of questions based on percentages.